peter88213/novelibre/docs/help/desktop.md

 - The **Book** branch contains the parts, chapters, and sections that belong to the novel manuscript.
 - The **Characters/Locations/Items** branches contain descriptions of the story world's elements that can be associated with the book's sections.
-- The **Research** branch contains all *Notes* type parts with chapters and sections intended for the documentation of the story world.
+- The **Arcs** branch contains all *Notes* type parts with chapters and sections intended for the documentation of the story world.
-- The **Planning** branch contains all *Todo* type parts with chapters and sections intended to build the dramaturgical structure of the story.
-This is the right place for planning plot points, archetypes, character arcs, and so on.
+- The **Project notes** branch contains all project notes.

 ---